jarrodmillman/rcsds/labs/lab11.rst

 In all, this example should take very few lines of code, but your classifier may not be very good.
 At this point, if you are interested, you can continue following through scikit-learn examples to improve your classifier.
-For instance, you may be interested in using
+For instance, you may be interested in using sklearn's cross-validation tools to determine optimal parameters for you classifier, or perhaps try a differnt classifier.

 Project work
 ++++++++++++